benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 GC cycles, which is a more accurate model for real-world Lua programs.
 The two-cycle approach is more complicated to implement but gives better GC performance for many programs &mdash; though not all.
-Ierusalimschy notes that batch programs which build large data structures won't benefit.
+Ierusalimschy notes that programs which build large data structures won't benefit.
 Possibly for that reason, the Lua team didn't change the default: in 5.4 the default is still to use the incremental collector; a developer needs to add "<tt>collectgarbage("generational")</tt>" to their